xcrosslee/Vulkan-LoaderAndValidationLayers/loader/LoaderAndLayerInterface.md

 handle creation/destruction of their own KHR_surfaces.
 Up until this point, the loader created a surface object that was used by all ICDs.
 However, some ICDs may want to provide their own surface handles.
-If an ICD chooses to enable this support, it must export support for version 3 of the loader/ICD interface, as well as any Vulkan command that uses a KHR_surface handle, such as:
+If an ICD chooses to enable this support, it must export support for version 3 of the loader/ICD interface, as well as any Vulkan function that uses a KHR_surface handle, such as:
 - `vkCreateXXXSurfaceKHR` (where XXX is the platform specific identifier [i.e. `vkCreateWin32SurfaceKHR` for Windows])
 - `vkDestroySurfaceKHR`